green-code-initiative/creedengo-csharp/README.md

 <a name="sonarQube"></a>🧩 Analyzer for SonarQube
 -----------------
-EcoCode C# can use [SonarScanner for .Net](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet/) to integrate with [SonarQube](https://www.sonarsource.com/products/sonarqube/), and uses a custom import addition to enrich what is reported to Sonar (severity, description, url page, category, and so on).
-See our [dedicated repository](https://github.com/green-code-initiative/ecoCode-csharp-sonarqube) for more information.
+Creedengo C# can use [SonarScanner for .Net](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet/) to integrate with [SonarQube](https://www.sonarsource.com/products/sonarqube/), and uses a custom import addition to enrich what is reported to Sonar (severity, description, url page, category, and so on).
+See our [dedicated repository](https://github.com/green-code-initiative/creedengo-csharp-sonarqube) for more information.

-🌿 EcoCode Rules
+🌿 Creedengo Rules
 -------------------

 |Id|Description|Severity|Code fix|